research-ag/hpl-io/ingress.md

 |`CANISTER_ERROR` (trap)|The aggregator does not have a current stream id.|

 When the aggregator does not have a current stream id then it often also does not know whether the previous stream id was closed or not.
-This happens for example after a fresh install before the aggregator has communicated with the ledger.
+This happens for example after an uninstall-reinstall cycle before the aggregator has communicated with the ledger.
 In this case, the only safe response is to trap because the aggregator cannot distinguish between pending and settled.

-Note: By a _fresh install_ we mean the state after first installation or after an uninstall-reinstall cycle.
-The state after a stop-upgrade cycle is not called a fresh install.
+The case is considered temporary, hence the trap.

+Note: The protocol is designed such that the aggregator does not need to preserve any state across upgrades.
+It can legitimately be uninstalled (wiped) an reinstalled.
-An aggregator can go through a stop-upgrade cycle and maintain its stream id.
+However, if programmed accordingly, an aggregator can upgrade and maintain its stream id, in which case the trap mentioned above would never occur.

 Note: The case `other` for practical purposes means `settled`.
 This is because in practice a client will query the correct aggregator, the one which has issued the gid.
-And in this case `other` is equivalent to `settled`.
+And under that assumption the case `other` is equivalent to `settled`.

 Note: The ledger time is useful for clients who query the ledger after having received the `other:time` response.
 It is possible that the subsequent ledger query is routed to a node that has fallen behind and produces a query response from before the transaction was processed.
-Knowing the ledger time the client can determine whether the node was up-to-date or not.
+Knowing the ledger time, the client can determine whether the node was up-to-date or not.

 #### Standard transitions